Suhwal

-Suhwal is a village in the Kamsar region of Ghazipur district under Reotipur block.
+Suhwal is a village of Ghazipur district under Reotipur block.
 It is situated on Ghazipur to Buxar Road 8 km from Ghazipur City.
 Its population is 10,814 (2011 Census).
 The Village is quite old.
 It has its own local administration under the Panchayati Raj system, with Gram Pradhan as head of local administration.
 There are two Government Secondary Schools, three Government Primary Schools and some privately run Schools.
 There is a small permanent Market in the western side of the Village and also a weekly Market.
 Suhwal is a center of Shopping and Primary Education for many other small villages situated on its fringe.

 History

 The village's name is believed to be from a Loriki folk tale involving Lord Shiva.
-The Suhval village was established by great grandson of Maharaja Kam Dev misir name as Raja Sansar Misir or Sansar Rao.
+The Suhval village was established by great grandson of Maharaja Kam Dev misir name as Raja Sansar Misir or Sansar Rai. the old market of the village was established by Nawab Fazl Ali Khan, who was a Nawab of Ghazipur.

 Schools and temples

 Temples, such as Mandas baba shrine and shiva temple at shivala xing, are famous.
 The village has three schools, one is government inter college located on the outskirts of the village on the highway connecting Ghazipur city to Zamaniya, there is also a school specially meant for girls education namely sant mandas baba balika vidyalaya founded under jagardev rai smriti sansthan, a locally based society registered under societies act India, another coed school is run by the Hindu activist group RSS in the village.
 One more school is Suhawal inter college which is run by zilla parishad ghazipur (up).This school was started in year 1949.and Founder principal of this school is Sri Sudama Rai MA(HINDI) MA(ENGLISH)LT.
 Suhwal Mahadeva which exist on the eastern side of the village has old Lord Shiva temple.
 The village has two local banks Gramin Bank and a Co-operative Bank.